okeshawarz/prospectus/keshawarz_prospectus_v2.md

 ## Introduction

+How do patterns of land ownership determine the Right to the City?
+For
+@soja2000, this was perhaps one of the most fundamental questions for thinking about the relationship between the social and the spatial.
+The historical phases of business cycles, crises, labor and capital movements all imprint themselves quite literally in the structures of the built environment.
+All of these historical phenomena affected and were affected by the development of urban cityspace (in both the sense of urban social relations in general and of specific cases of particular cities), creating a sort of urban archaeology-- layers of bone and sinew upon which successive generations of structures (physical, institutional, and cultural) were built.

 In the previous essay, I hope to establish the link between the corporate (productive) sector and land markets, operating through the mechanism of the labor market.
 In this essay, I will focus closely on a specific historical case